EnergyExemplar/EnergyExemplar.EFCore.Duckdb.Extensions/Source/README.md

 - The implementation uses SQLite as the base provider but intercepts and translates all SQL to DuckDB
 - Query tracking is disabled by default for better performance (can be overridden via `NoTracking = false`)
 - All DuckDB dependencies are automatically registered when using the extensions

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Third-Party Licenses

-This project depends on the following third-party libraries:

-- **Microsoft.EntityFrameworkCore** - Licensed under the MIT License.
-See [Entity Framework Core repository](https://github.com/dotnet/efcore) for details.
-- **Microsoft.EntityFrameworkCore.Sqlite** - Licensed under the MIT License.
-See [Entity Framework Core repository](https://github.com/dotnet/efcore) for details.
-- **Microsoft.Data.Sqlite** - Licensed under the MIT License.
-See [Entity Framework Core repository](https://github.com/dotnet/efcore) for details.
-- **DuckDB.NET** - Licensed under the MIT License.
-See [DuckDB.NET repository](https://github.com/DuckDB/duckdb-dotnet) for details.